fpereiro/proof/notes.md

 p147

 - PE: "Turing said at the outset of this section that U is supplied with a tape containing the Standard Description of M. That's what "capable of being taken out and exchanged for others" means.
 We can give U a tape containing the Standard Description of whatever machine we want U to emulate. (...)
 U starts with a tape on which the Standard Description of M is printed.
-It is responsible for printing the successive complete configurations of M. The Standard Description and the complete configurations use the same encoding: Each complete configurationcontains a sequence of letters, mostly indicating the symbols printed on the tape.
+It is responsible for printing the successive complete configurations of M. The Standard Description and the complete configurations use the same encoding: Each complete configuration contains a sequence of letters, mostly indicating the symbols printed on the tape.
 Each complete configuration also includes a D followed by one or more A's indicating the next m-configuration preceding the scanned symbol, for example: `DAADCC`.
 This sequence of letters appearing in a complete configuration indicates that the next m-configuration is q3 and the next scanned symbol is a 1.
 Somewhere in the Standard Description of M is a sequence of letters matching these letters exactly (If not, then something has gone wrong and M is not circle-free.)
 All that U needs to do to determine the next configuration is to find a match.
 When U finds the matching configuration, it has immediate access to the configuration's operation - the symbol to be printed, a code indicating how to move the head, and the next m-configuration.
 U must then create a new complete configuration based on the last complete configuration and incorporating the printed character and the next m-configuration."

-- PE: "The Universal Machine might be easier to conceive if you consider that the fisrt complete configuration of a machine's operation is trivial, and each step from one complete configuration to the next involves only a small change.
+- PE: "The Universal Machine might be easier to conceive if you consider that the first complete configuration of a machine's operation is trivial, and each step from one complete configuration to the next involves only a small change.
 It's really just a matter of comparing and copying symbols, and Turing has already defined an arsenal of m-functions that perform these very chores.
 For now, he's still talking about M' rather than U, and M' only prints the complete configurations of M."

 - TU: "One thing is lacking: at present the machine M' prints no figures.
 We may correct this by printing between each successive pair of complete configurations the figures which appear in the new configuration but not in the old.
 Then (C1) becomes `DA : 0 : 0 : DCCCDCCCDAADCDDC : DCCC (C2)`.
 It is not altogether obvious that the E-squares leave enough room for the necessary "rough work", but this is, in fact, the case."

+It seems like the figures are printed when they are printed for the first time only, *after* the complete configuration that generates them.

 p148

 - PE: "Turing wants M' (and U) to print the same 0s and 1s that M prints, because then it's possible to say that M' computes the same sequence as M. The only difference is that these digits will now be buried in the output between successive complete configurations of the machine.
 This is why Turing requires his machines to print the computed numbers consecutively, and to not change a number once it's been printed.
 Without this requirement, the numbers printed by M' (and U) would be a total jumble.
 Turing says that M' should print all figures (0s or 1s) "which appear in the new configuration but not in the old."
 When you reduce a machine to the standard form (that is, only one printed symbol and one head movement per operation), there are frequently occasions when the machine scans a 0 or 1 symbol on its way somewhere else.
 The machine must reprint the 0 or 1 in these cases.
 M' should ignore the times that M prints a 0 or 1 over itself.
 M' (and, by implication, the Universal Machine) should print a 0 or 1 *only when the scanned symbol is a blank*.
-Turing concludes this section by suggestiong that the complete configurations could be expressed in numerical form, but this is something he never uses."
+Turing concludes this section by suggesting that the complete configurations could be expressed in numerical form, but this is something he never uses."

 - TU: "The sequences of letters between the colons in expressions such as (C1) may be used as standard descriptions of the complete configurations.
 When the letters are replaced by figures, as in Section 5, we shall a numberical description of the complete configuration, which may be called its description number."